otrv4/otrv4/README.md

 ## Funding

-The work made hare was supported by the NlNet Foundation.
+The work made hare was partially supported by the NlNet Foundation.
 Find information [here](https://nlnet.nl/project/OTR4/).

 ## Licensing and Use